-Where appropriate, the organisation has systems in place to ensure control measures are maintained, tested, and examined.
-Control measures should be observed regularly to check that they are being followed.
-They should be reviewed periodically to ensure that they remain appropriate.
-COSHH assessments Inspection reports Maintenance records Control of Substances Hazardous to Health Regulations 2002, Regulation 9 Personal Protective Equipment at Work Regulations 1992, Regulation 7 Where required, the organisation has arrangements in place to monitor exposure to hazardous substances.
+Criteria Evidence Legal References Observations Where required, the organisation has arrangements in place to monitor exposure to hazardous substances.
 COSHH assessments Exposure monitoring records Control of Substances Hazardous to Health Regulations 2002, Regulation 10 Where required, the organisation undertakes suitable health surveillance.
-COSHH assessments Occupational health policy and procedures Health Surveillance Policy (separate from a generic OH policy and may be jointly owned by Health and Safety and OH) Control of Substances Hazardous to Health Regulations 2002, Regulation 11 Information, instruction, and training is provided for employees and others (including contractors) on the hazards and preventative measures.
-Induction training Training records Control of Substances Hazardous to Health Regulations 2002, Regulation 12 Personal Protective Equipment at Work Regulations 1992, Regulation 9 Management of Health and Safety at Work Regulations 1999, Regulation 10, and 13 The organisation has plans and procedures to deal with accidents, incidents and emergencies involving hazardous substances.
+COSHH assessments Occupational health policy and procedures Control of Substances Hazardous to Health Regulations 2002, Regulation 11 Information, instruction and training is provided for employees and others (including contractors) on the hazards and preventative measures.
+Induction training Training records Control of Substances Hazardous to Health Regulations 2002, Regulation 12 Personal Protective Equipment at Work Regulations 1992, Regulation 9 Management of Health and Safety at Work Regulations 1999, Regulation 10 and 13 The organisation has plans and procedures to deal with accidents, incidents and emergencies involving hazardous substances.
 Emergency plan Spillage policy Control of Substances Hazardous to Health Regulations 2002, Regulation 13

-Criteria Evidence Legal References The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
+Criteria Evidence Legal References Observations The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
 Ward meeting minutes Safety Reps documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with the hazardous substances policies and procedures.
-Inspection reports Staff meetings Management of Health and Safety at Work Regulations 1999, Regulation 5 RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 There is awareness about the procedure for RIDDOR reporting
+Inspection reports Staff meetings Management of Health and Safety at Work Regulations 1999, Regulation 5